chaitanya2330/Chatting_Application_Flask/README.md

-This is my First Chatting App using Flask and JavaScripts
+This is my First Simple Chatting App using Flask and JavaScripts